 Transient Student: A student who is currently enrolled at another college or university and seeks credit that will transfer back to his or her home institution is considered a transient student.
 Transient students are temporary students who generally only attend Calhoun Community College for one semester.

 For admission, applicants must have on file at the institution a completed application for admission, primary form of identification, and a transient letter of permission listing approved courses.
-Transient letters must be submitted prior to registration for each semester a student attends Calhoun Community College.
+Transient letters and all other requirements listed must be submitted to our Admissions Office prior to registration for each semester a student attends Calhoun Community College.
 Any transient student failing to provide appropriate information may be administratively withdrawn.

 Transient students are considered non-degree seeking and are not eligible for federal financial aid.